ronituohino/Old-Projects/README.md

 ## Top-Down Shooter
 I wanted to create something 2D for a change.
 This project was supposed to be a post-apocalyptic shooting game.
-I was quite proud of the IK system and the physics system working together, as seen in the gif.
-I also made an inventory system.
+I was quite proud of the IK system and the physics system working together on the character.

+I also built a procedural city generator.
+Here are a few images of what it can produce with different settings.

 https://user-images.githubusercontent.com/42767842/123618023-7b9e9980-d810-11eb-9b4d-371aedf38bc6.mp4